acesknust/final-year-projects/README.md

 To learn more about how to contribute to this initiative, kindly follow the `contributions.md` file by clicking [here](contributions.md).
 <br/>

+## Questions

+If you have any questions about the repo, open an issue or contact us directly at bakijessy@gmail.com

 ## Acknowledgement to Contributors🙏🏿💌
 To acknowledge and credit all contributors, a dedicated file, [`contributors.md`](contributors.md).
 It will be updated regularly as time goes on to recognize their efforts to encourage further contributions.